-After you complete the required steps to activate the shared printer (see "Sharing a Printer Attached to a Windows 95 Workstation" on page 44), the NPRINTER Manager can be used to perform the following printing tasks.
+After you complete the required steps to activate the shared printer (see "Sharing a Printer Attached to a Windows 95 Workstation" on page 51), the NPRINTER Manager can be used to perform the following printing tasks.

-Table 3-3 NPRINTER Manager Tasks
+Table 4 NPRINTER Manager Tasks

-Task Procedure Add a printer to the 1.
-From the Printers menu, choose Add.
-Manager window.
+Task Procedure Add a printer to the NetWare Nprinter Manager window.
+1. From the Printers menu, choose Add.
 2. Choose to add an NDS printer or bindery-based printer.
 3. Browse to the printer, highlight it, and click OK.
-If you want to load this printer the next time the NPRINTER Manager runs, check Activate Printer When Nprinter Manager Loads.
+4. If you want to load this printer the next time the NPRINTER Manager runs, check Activate Printer When Nprinter Manager Loads.
 If not, uncheck the box.
-Change all printers 1.
-Notify users of the printers' changing status. workstation from network printers to local printers.
+Change all printers attached to the workstation from network 1.
+Notify users of the printers' changing status. printers to local printers.
 2. From the Printers menu, choose Clear.
-Temporarily down a 1.
-Notify users of the temporary situation. to the workstation.
-In the NetWare Nprinter Manager window, make the printer's information window active.
+Temporarily down a network printer attached to the workstation.
+1. Notify users of the temporary situation.
+2. In the NetWare Nprinter Manager window, make the printer's information window active.
 3. From the Printers menu, choose Remove.
-Temporarily down all 1.
-Notify users of the temporary situation. to the workstation.
+Temporarily down all network printers attached to the workstation.
+1. Notify users of the temporary situation.
 2. From the Printers menu, choose Remove All.
 View current printer configuration or status.
 In the NetWare Nprinter Manager window, make the printer's information window active, and then from the Printers menu, choose Properties.